MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/process-focused-solution-implementation-lifecycle.md

 - Map your processes to the equivalent design and configuration in Dynamics 365.
 - Create a workable definition of the project that doesn't rely on individual written requirements.

 Use the process catalog to work with your implementation partners and stakeholders.
 Use the processes to review and approve the scope and the proposed solution and to define the statement of work and the project deliverables.
+We recommend that you use the business process catalog to define the scope of work. [!INCLUDE [daf-catalog-get](../includes/daf-catalog-get.md)]

 Keep in mind that your processes are always subject to change.
 As you move forward, you might need to update, refine, or modify your processes based on new information, feedback, or requirements.
 Your process catalog should be flexible and adaptable to accommodate these changes.